Buffer Capacity Calculator

 Calculate the buffer capacity (β) of a solution given volume, moles of acid/base added, and pH change.

-Step 1: Enter the total volume of your buffer solution in milliliters (mL).
+Step 1: Determine the total Volume of your buffer solution.
+This is the entire quantity of liquid currently in the beaker, typically measured in milliliters (mL).

 β = Δn / (V × ΔpH)

-Where: - Δn = moles of strong acid or base added - V = volume of buffer solution in liters - ΔpH = the absolute change in pH
+Where: β = Buffer Capacity (measured in mol/L per pH unit) Δn = Total moles of strong acid or base added to the solution V = Total volume of the solution in Liters ΔpH = The absolute change in pH resulting from the addition

 A buffer is a solution that resists significant changes in pH when small amounts of acid or base are introduced.
 It typically consists of a weak acid paired with its conjugate base (or a weak base with its conjugate acid).
 Buffers are fundamental to chemistry, biology, and medicine — they keep blood pH between 7.35 and 7.45, stabilize the pH of drug formulations, and control conditions in industrial chemical processes.